What You Should Know About Motorcycle Accidents

 5. Who’s insurance pays when a motorcycle is involved in an accident with a car?

 Indiana is an “at-fault” state, meaning that the person who is found to be at fault for the accident is responsible for the damage and injuries to all parties involved.

 Fault is determined in civil court, and not criminal court.
 Before attempting to handle a motorcycle accident proceeding on your own, consider that many factors go into ensuring that the case is properly handled.
 It may be unfair, but motorcycles do have a reputation for being dangerous, and their riders for being reckless.

-You may find yourself unjustly forced to bear the responsibility for an accident which was not your fault, and a personal injury attorney experienced in motorcycle accidents could be essential in helping you obtain a fair remedy in your case.
+You may find yourself unjustly forced to bear the responsibility for an accident which was not your fault, and a personal injury attorney in South Bend could be essential in helping you obtain a fair remedy in your case.